csbhr/FFHQ-UV/README.md

 - Baidu Netdisk: [download link](https://pan.baidu.com/s/1BbvlTuhlD_PEtT3QZ_ja2g) (extract code: 5wbi).

-## FFHQ-UV-Interpolation
+## FFHQ-UV-Interpolate

-**FFHQ-UV-Interpolation** is a variant of FFHQ-UV.
+**FFHQ-UV-Interpolate** is a variant of FFHQ-UV.
 It is based on latent space interpolation, which is with compromised diversity but higher quality and larger scale (**100,000** UV-maps).

 We adopt the following main steps to obtain FFHQ-UV-Interpolate from FFHQ-UV:
 - Automatic data filtering considering BS Error, valid texture area ratio, expression detection, etc.